laravel/docs/helpers.md

 <a name="method-str-replace-start"></a>
 #### `Str::replaceStart()` {.collection-method}

-The `Str::replaceStart` replaces the first occurrence of the given value only if the value appears at the start of the string:
+The `Str::replaceStart` method replaces the first occurrence of the given value only if the value appears at the start of the string:

     use Illuminate\Support\Str;